 Shah: My name is Veeraj Shah (May 2021) and I graduated from the University of Maryland with degrees in Health Policy & Technology and Neurobiology.
 I’m now pursuing a PhD in Public Health at the University of Cambridge in the UK.

+DC: Which Dingman Center programs have you been involved with?
 Andhavarapu: With Vitalize, we completed the Terp Startup Accelerator in 2020.
 We also frequently participate in Dingman Fridays to receive coaching.
 I also participated in the Pitch Dingman Competition earlier this year with my nonprofit STEPS, where we were awarded 2nd place in the Main Street Track.

+DC: In two to three sentences, how would you describe your startup?
 Shah: Vitalize is a digital wellness platform tailored to healthcare providers to improve their well-being and reduce burnout.
 We offer clinician-focused cognitive behavioral therapy through a mobile app, and robust analytics and actionable insights on staff well-being trends and app engagement for hospital leadership.

+DC: At what point did you know you wanted to create your own startup?
 Andhavarapu: In high school, I had the opportunity to be the Chief Human Resources Officer of a nonprofit organization.
 I learned that I really enjoyed leading and inspiring teams to collectively achieve social impact.
 This experience directly motivated me to found STEPS, a revenue-generating education nonprofit.
 In this role, I realized how important it was for me to take on an irreplaceable role in anything that I put time and effort into.
 I liked knowing that as a founder, there is no one more knowledgeable about your idea and innovation than yourself, and that you’re leaving a unique footprint on the world.
 I didn’t find this same sense of personal fulfillment when looking at the different clubs I could join when I first came to UMD.
 This is why, when I had the idea for Vitalize, I knew I had to take action and it was a no-brainer that I wanted to invest my time and effort into making it successful.